hakanyabangulu/IcyTower/README.md

 # IcyTower

-Icy Tower Game
+Icy Tower Clone Game

-    Welcome to Icy Tower, a fun and challenging platformer game built using SFML (Simple and Fast Multimedia Library) in C++.
+    Welcome to Icy Tower Clone, a fun and challenging platformer game built using SFML (Simple and Fast Multimedia Library) in C++.
 Jump, double jump, and wall jump your way to the top while collecting power-ups and avoiding falling off the screen!
     Description
     "Icy Tower" is a vertical platformer where you control a character that must climb as high as possible by jumping between platforms.
 The game features moving platforms, power-ups (Speed Boost and Extra Jump), and a scoring system.
 Avoid falling to the bottom to keep your high score!